-- Storage and Handling Agreement outlining: - " The nature of the service provided; - The responsibility of the storage provider in supplying the service to its customers; - Procedures for allocating lost or damaged grain against client inventory when grain is in a commingled ownership state; - Communication to the owner of the grain if an event has damaged the grain or prevents the owner from outturning or accessing the grain; - The liability of the storage provider should grain be lost or damaged; - " The obligations of the storage provider covering insurance; and - " The price for conducting those services. - Notices of the requirement for industry to be compliant with relevant procedures and actions to be taken by the storage provider in circumstances where non-compliance is detected, such as: - Detection of pickled grain and other nil tolerance parameters that may cause a food safety issue;

-- Detection of chemical residues in excess of legal requirements; and - " An incorrectly completed Commodity Vendor Declaration.
+- Storage and Handling Agreement outlinina: - The nature of the service provided; - The responsibility of the storage provider in supplying the service to its customers: - Procedures for allocating lost or damaged grain against inventory when grain is in a commingled ownership state; - Communication to the owner of the grain if an event has damaged the grain or prevents the owner from out turning or accessing the - The liability of the storage provider should grain be lost or damaged; - The obligations of the storage provider covering insurance; and - The price for conducting those services. - Notices of the requirement for industry to be compliant with relevant procedures and actions to be taken by the storage provider in circumstances where non-compliance is detected, such as: - Detection of pickled grain and other nil tolerance parameters that may cause a food safety issue: - Detection of chemical residues in excess of legal requirements; and - An incorrectly completed Commodity Vendor Declaration.

-As outlined in the Storage and Handling Agreement, trace-back to the grain supply source will occur for investigation of any non-compliance.
-GTA's TGD Number 17, Container Packer Operations Manual, provides new and existing storage operators a reference document to assist in the handling of grain through a container packing grain storage facility.
+As outlined in the Storage and Handling Agreement, trace-back to the grain supply source will occur for investigation of any noncompliance.
+TGD No.17, Container Packer Operations Manual is available from GTA website and provides new and existing storage operators a reference document to assist in the handling of grain through a container packing grain storage facility.